Fighting Osaka survives again to battle past Azarenka

 Osaka began the day on 15-match winning streak in Grand Slams having won last year’s U.S. Open and followed that up by wining the Australian Open.

-But when she failed to break serve from 0-40 in the fourth game of the second set, Azarenka promptly punished her by breaking in the following game with a superbly constructed point that was finished off with a deft volley.
+But when she failed to break serve from 0-40 in the fourth game of the second set and Azarenka promptly punished her by breaking in the following game with a superbly constructed point finished with a deft volley, the run looked in peril.

 Great champions often play best with their backs to the wall and Osaka responded to stave off another break point at 2-4 before holding serve with a screaming forehand crosscourt.